What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 As the UK begins to work towards its goal of becoming carbon neutral by 2050, it’s also well worth looking into the grants and financial support that may be available to landlords in terms of improving the energy performance of buildings.

-Achieving a higher band EPC rating may still become a legal requirement in the future.
 Therefore, taking the relevant steps now will save a huge amount of time and money if you’re hoping to get newly rented properties on the market and start generating a passive income.

-Well, in the long and short term, making a smart investment now in a property that isn’t going to require high-cost updates to meet EPC standards is a pretty foolproof strategy.
+Well, in the long and short-term, making a smart investment now in a property that isn’t going to require high-cost updates to meet EPC standards is a pretty foolproof strategy.

 In many ways, the most straightforward and cost-effective way to do this is by investing in an off-plan or new-build development located in an area with strong rental yields and a broad tenant base.